gayajohn/python-api-challenge/README.md

 API's used
 -----------

-- Geoapify: Geocoding to find latitude and longitudes and locating points of interest on a map.
+- Geoapify: Geocoding to find latitude and longitudes and locating points of interest on a map

   https://www.geoapify.com/